gffbss/hr-inbox-extension/README.md

 ## What is it?
-A tool that allows users to see if a hiring partner is mentioned in an email thread.To be used as an inbox extension
+A tool that allows users to see if a hiring partner is mentioned in an email thread.
+To be used as a gmail extension

 ## What does it do?
  - Parses contents of a csv collecting the names of hiring partners